 In the first ten years of the ASIAA development, we concentrated on developing radio frequency instrumentation and associated science.
 In the next phase, we will concentrate on developing optical and infrared instrumentation with its associated science and theoretical astrophysics.
 Our developments will always focus on working on challenging projects which will make scientific breakthroughs possible.
 By forging to the front in the technical areas, we aspire to be at the leading edge of the scientific developments.

-ASIAA continue to operate and upgrade her forefront observational facilities: the Submillimeter Array (SMA) on Mauna Kea in Hawaii, the Y.T.
-Lee Array for Microwave Background Anisotropy (AMiBA) on Mauna Loa in Hawaii, and the Taiwanese-American Occultation Survey (TAOS) on Lulin Mountain in Taiwan.
+ASIAA continues to operate and upgrade her forefront observational facilities: the Submillimeter Array (SMA) on Mauna Kea in Hawaii, the Y.T.
+Lee Array for Microwave Background Anisotropy (AMiBA) on Mauna Loa in Hawaii, and the Taiwan-American Occultation Survey (TAOS) on Lulin Mountain in Taiwan.
 ASIAA is also a partner on the Atacama Large Millimeter/submillimeter Array (ALMA) in the Atacama Desert in Chile, via both Japan and North America.
 ALMA construction has been completed in 2013, and ASIAA will continue to provide support for operations.
 In 2014, ASIAA will install the Trans-Neptunian Automated Occultation Survey (TAOS-2) on San Pedro de Martir in Mexico.
 TAOS telescopes will be moved to better sites and converted for other fast response observations after that.
 In 2014-2015, ASIAA will also deploy the Greenland Telescope (GLT) to Greenland Thule Air Force Base for Submillimeter Very Long Baseline Interferometry (submm-VLBI).
-In terms of astronomical instrumentation, we will complete the infrared spectropolarimeter (SPIROU) together with the Canada-France-Hawaii Telescope, and the Prime Focus Spectrograph (PFS) with the Subaru Telescope.
+In terms of astronomical instrumentation, in 2015-2016, we will complete the infrared spectropolarimeter (SPIROU) together with the Canada-France-Hawaii Telescope, and the Prime Focus Spectrograph (PFS) with the Subaru Telescope.
 We will continue to develop and enhance theoretical astrophysics in Taiwan via the Theoretical Institute for Advanced Research in Astrophysics (TIARA).
 In terms of long range new initiatives, , we will be deploying the GLT in 2016-2017, to the top of the Greenland Summit, establishing the first Arctic Observatory at the new ISI station.
 We have joined the Space Infrared Telescope for Cosmology and Astrophysics (SPICA), a space mission to be launched by the Japan Aerospace Exploration Agency (JAXA) around 2025.